 "No identity equality but hashed value to detect duplicated object we must consider as equal" ^ anItem ifNil: [0] ifNotNil: [aPool findFirst: [ :each | each hash = anItem hash "double check when hash is equal (can be a collision)" and: [each = anItem] ] ]

-If we look at our segment AB example, we want to establish segment AB and segment BA are the same mathematics object.
+If we look at our segment AB example, we want to establish segment AB and segment BA as the same mathematics object.

 In DrGeo, the geometric object model uses the template method pattern to establish how equality is articulated: